ZINUX1998/ClusterLP/README.md

 # ClusterLP
 pytorch implementation of ClusterLP

-** In order to fully present the operation process and experimental results of our model, we provide files in JUPYTER BOTEBOOK format, and the codes run on a personal computer with 16G memory and I7-11700F **
+## In order to fully present the operation process and experimental results of our model, we provide files in JUPYTER BOTEBOOK format, and the codes run on a personal computer with 16G memory and I7-11700F

+## The comparison models used in our paper will be published as a toolbox shortly